-Public Policy Projects Ltd, Company Registration Number 05401243, Registered Address 1-3 College Yard, Worcester, England, WR1 2LB, with a head office of 10 Rose and Crown Yard, London, SW1Y 6RE and sales office of County House, St Mary’s Street, Worcester, WR1 1HB.
-Public Policy Projects is the parent company that hosts Public Policy Projects (PPP) a policy advisory and development company as well as the publishing business including two titles Integrated Care Journal (ICJ) and Hospital Times (HT), World Healthcare Journal and World Infrastructure Journal.
+Public Policy Projects Ltd, Company Registration Number 05401243, Registered Address 1 Vincent Square, London, United Kingdom, SW1P 2PN, with a head office of 10 Rose and Crown Yard, London, SW1Y 6RE and sales office of County House, St Mary’s Street, Worcester, WR1 1HB.
+Public Policy Projects (PPP) is a policy advisory and development company as well as the publishing business including two titles Integrated Care Journal (ICJ), Hospital Times (HT), World Healthcare Journal and World Infrastructure Journal.
 For over 20 years the various divisions of the company have provided news, insight and analysis to the health, care and local government sectors.
-Public Policy Projects is part of the Dorson Group of companies which include Dorson Transform.
+Public Policy Projects is part of the Dorson Inform Group of companies which includes Dorson Transform.

 The GDPR is a new European regulation for the protection of personal data that will come into force on 25 May 2018 and will be put into UK law through the Data Protection Bill which was unveiled by the government in August 2017.
 Before 25 May 2018, the 1998 and 2003 Data Protection Acts apply.

 What personal information does Public Policy Projects hold?

 Where provided, we have the names, work addresses and email addresses of post holders working for companies and organisations in the health, environment and government sectors.
 These include post holders working in the NHS, care, local authorities, commissioning, third sector, private health, primary care and mental health.
 In addition, we hold information relating to post holders in suppliers and advisors (e.g. lawyers, accountants, financial advisors, management consultants) to the health, care and local government sectors.

 What does Public Policy Projects do with the data?

 We use the data we collect in the following ways:

-- We are a publisher and policy advisory/development company for the health, care and local government sectors and produce a range of policy papers.
+- We are a publisher and policy advisory/development company for the health, care, infrastructure, climate, energy and local government sectors and produce a range of policy papers.
 We rely on having good, up-to-date data to ensure we reach the right people.